M982 Excalibur: Description

 Initial combat experience with Excalibur in Iraq in the summer of 2007 was highly successful, with 92% of rounds falling within 4 m of their targets.
-Its performance was so impressive that the U.S. Army planned to increase production to 150 rounds per month from the previous 18 rounds per month.
+Its performance was so impressive that the US Army planned to increase production to 150 rounds per month from the previous 18 rounds per month.
 In 2012, Excalibur rounds reached new record ranges in combat of 36 km.
 In December 2020, the round was successfully tested out to a range of 43.5 mi using a supercharged propellant out of a 58-caliber-long Extended Range Cannon Artillery (ERCA) gun tube.

 Self-propelled guns compatible with the Excalibur projectile are the American M109A6 Paladin and M109A7, British AS-90, German PzH 2000, South African G6, Swedish Archer and French Caesar.
-Towed guns compatible with the Excalibur projectile are the American M198 and M777 howitzers.
+Towed guns compatible with the Excalibur projectile are the American M198 and M777 howitzers, as well as the Indian ATAGS and Dhanush.
 According to media, Excalibur ammunition was also used with AHS Krab in 2022 in combat in Ukraine, obtaining range above 40 km.

-The U.S. Navy had considered using the Excalibur in the Zumwalt-class destroyer's Advanced Gun System following the cancelation of the Long Range Land Attack Projectile, but the plan was later abandoned.
+The US Navy had considered using the Excalibur in the Zumwalt-class destroyer's Advanced Gun System following the cancelation of the Long Range Land Attack Projectile, but the plan was later abandoned.

 The Excalibur has been shown to be vulnerable to GPS jamming.
 When shells were first supplied to Ukraine during the Russian invasion of Ukraine, they initially hit targets with a 70% efficiency rate.
 However, within six weeks the Russians had adapted their electronic warfare systems and reduced its efficiency to only 6%.